 Environmental Impact On Productivity

 When architects and designers go biophilic, they’ll oftentimes look to what the desired outcome is.
 Some spaces may be designed with features aimed at reducing stress, while other areas are designed with cognitive function in mind.
-Of course there outcomes beyond these, and you can’t go wrong with a mixture of all of them, but by selecting design elements based on the what the function of the space and people within will be, these naturalistic features can heighten the health and well-being of those occupying each area.
+Of course, there are outcomes beyond these, and you can’t go wrong with a mixture of all of them, but by selecting design elements based on the what the function of the space and people within will be, these naturalistic features can heighten the health and well-being of those occupying each area.
 Access to natural light, with views of landscapes or varied vegetation have been shown to not only reduce overall stress, but also reduce fatigue and increase productivity in employees.
 Mental restoration is a side effect of biophilia, and this feeling of well-being can elevate peoples’ moods, leading to improved health and reduction in absenteeism.
-Plants enhance air quality, proper lighting improves energy levels and mental performance, and something as simple as being surrounded with material that emulates the natural world gives a positive boost in our mood.
+Plants enhance air quality, proper lighting improves energy levels and mental performance, and something as simple as being surrounded by material that emulates the natural world gives a positive boost in our mood.

 What’s Next For Your Work Space?